mkhaas/Resume-LLM-RAG/README.md

 ## ResumeQ&A Bot with LLM Techniques

-This repository showcases the implementation of a Resume Question & Answer (Q&A) bot using the Retrieval-Augmented Generation (RAG) techniques of LangModel, along with free and open-source tools.
+This repository showcases the implementation of a Resume Question & Answer (Q&A) bot using the Retrieval-Augmented Generation (RAG) techniques of LLM, along with free and open-source tools.

 ### Overview